amigavision/AmigaVision/content/distro/ReadMe.md

 ## Non-working Games

 About 10 games are currently not working due to CPU or graphics chipset features not yet implemented in MiSTer's Minimig core.
 Over the past years compatibility has improved a lot, and that trend is likely to continue.
 A few titles do not work, or are very glitchy, due to other inaccuracies.
 This will also likely improve over time.
-The launcher will specify when a game is known not to work in the `Notes` section of a given game.
+The launcher will specify when a game is known not to work in the `Issues` section of a given game.

 ## Custom Scripts